Józef Stanisław Poniatowski

-Joseph Stanislaw August Friedrich Joseph Telêmaco Luci Poniatowski (9 November 1835 – 6 January 1908) was a Polish nobleman, member of the House of Poniatowski.
+Joseph Stanislaw August Friedrich Joseph Telêmaco Luci Poniatowski (9 November 1835 – 6 January 1908) was a Polish nobleman, member of the Poniatowski family.

 Early life

 Poniatowski was born in Florence in the Grand Duchy of Tuscany on 9 November 1835.
 He was the son of son of Prince Józef Michał Poniatowski and Countess Matilda Perotti (1814–1875).
 His father was a composer and a singer, who was sent to Paris as plenipotentiary by Grand Duke of Tuscany Leopold II, and created the first Conte di Monte Rotondo in 1847, and the first Principe di Monte Rotondo in 1850.
 In 1854, Napoleon III made him a senator and a naturalized French citizen.

 His paternal grandparents were Cassandra Luci and Prince Stanisław Poniatowski, who served as Grand Treasurer of Lithuania under his uncle, the last King of Poland Stanisław August Poniatowski.
 His great-grandfather Prince Kazimierz Poniatowski was the eldest son of Stanisław Poniatowski and Konstancja Czartoryska.